Billy Bunter: Bunter as a principal character

-In 1929, the editors of The Magnet persuaded Charles Hamilton to drop the character of Billy Bunter altogether for several editions and attempt a storyline in the style of an action thriller.
-The result was the Ravenspur Grange series (Magnet Nos.
-1122 to 1125) which prompted a strong outcry from the Magnet readership, dismayed at Bunter's disappearance.
-Billy Bunter would never be absent from the stories again.
+In 1929, the editors of The Magnet persuaded Charles Hamilton to drop the character of Billy Bunter altogether for several editions and attempt a storyline in the style of an action thriller, resulting in the "Ravenspur Grange" series (Magnet Nos.
+1122 to 1125).
+This provoked a strong outcry from Magnet readers dismayed at Bunter's disappearance, and Billy Bunter would never be absent from the stories again.

-Racism
+Racism and chauvinism

-Charles Hamilton's writings displayed a pronounced prejudice against America and Americans.
-He repeatedly introduced American characters that were either comical or had unsavoury tendencies, such as racism or usury.
-A notable example is Billy Bunter's fellow form member Fisher T. Fish, the son of a New York businessman, whose moneylending activities frequently brings him into conflict with the school authorities and who, on occasion, displays racist behaviour.
+Charles Hamilton's writings displayed a pronounced prejudice against Americans.
+His American characters were either comical or had unsavoury tendencies such as racism or usury.
+A notable example is Billy Bunter's fellow form member Fisher T. Fish, the son of a New York businessman, whose moneylending frequently brings him into conflict with the school authorities and who, on occasion, displays racist behaviour.

 In comparison with contemporary literature, the Greyfriars stories are unusually firm in rejecting racism.
 Hamilton uses the technique of giving racist dialogue to antihero characters in a way that demonstrates the offensive nature of racist attitudes, including Bunter himself, who often uses language that modern-day readers would characterise as racist.

-In an age when the word "nigger" was not yet regarded in the same pejorative sense that applies today, the Greyfriars stories consistently emphasised the offensive nature of the term from as early as 1922 and the narratives even included unfashionable anti-British sentiments in stories set against the background of imperial India.
+In an age when the word "nigger" was fairly common, the Greyfriars stories consistently emphasised the offensive nature of the term from as early as 1922 and the narratives even included unfashionable anti-British sentiments in stories set against the background of imperial India.